Vote counting in the Philippines: Use of voting machines in elections

-Philippine regional election, 2008
+2008 Autonomous Region in Muslim Mindanao regional elections

 The Philippines began using technology to streamline vote counting with the automated regional elections held in Autonomous Region in Muslim Mindanao (ARMM) on August 11, 2008.
 In the Maguindanao province, voters used Smartmatic's electronic voting machines, while voters in the other 5 provinces (Shariff Kabunsuan, Lanao del Sur, Basilan, Sulu, and Tawi-Tawi) used manually marked ballots processed using OMR technology.
 The overall reaction of both the public and authorities was positive toward the process.

-Philippine general election, 2010
+2010 Philippine general election

-The introduction of semi-automatic ballot-counting technology used in the general election however suffered from a number of technical and procedural problems.
+The adaptation of the system at national level however suffered from a number of technical and procedural problems.
 Civil society group CenPEG and minor party All Filipino Democratic Movement (KAAKBAY), amongst others, questioned the constitutionality of the election and its safety against electoral fraud or cheating.

-Philippine general election, 2013
+2013 Philippine general election

 In spite of the problems experienced with counting machines in 2010, the same technology was used in the subsequent 2013 mid-term election where approximately 760 million votes were cast by some 50 million voters.
 This time, a quarter of all machines experienced problems in transmitting the results.
 According to poll watchdog AES Watch, up to 8.6 million votes had been affected, or possibly disenfranchised, significantly contributing to AES Watch's assessment of the 2013 elections being "a technology and political disaster," and fueling speculations of "vote rigging."

 In 2015, A group led by former poll commissioner Augusto "Gus" Lagman demonstrated a hybrid system as an alternative to the PCOS machines and the automated election system.
 The Precinct Automated Tally System (PATaS) would combine manual and automated processes.
 But during its demonstration, there were redundancies, and the process was painstakingly slow.
 The system involves manually writing votes on the ballot, to be encoded in a laptop afterwards.
 Issues with legibility of handwriting (including mistaking certain letters to be numbers), laptops breaking down, and failure of transmission of canvas were reported.
 Lawmaker also expressed concern over the logistical nightmares, not to mention that a hybrid system is essentially a return to manual elections, "a step backwards to a process marred by rampant cheating and other fraudulent election practices in the past."

-Philippine general election, 2016
+2016 Philippine general election

 For the 2016 general elections, the Commission on Elections leased 94,000 new Optical mark recognition (OMR) machines from London-based electronic voting technology company Smartmatic, while the old ones would be refurbished for the 2019 elections, in a contract totalling 7.9 billion pesos.

 The Commission unanimously voted to disallow the issuance of voting receipt to voters, although they allowed on-screen verification for 15 seconds.
 It also shelved its original plans for conduct the balloting in shopping malls, while allowing some limited replacement ballots for voters whose original ballot is rejected by the vote counting machine.